Wood Burning Tips and Their Uses

 Foil Transfer Tool

-This tool blends heat with light pressure to transfer lettering from foils onto cloth, leather, paper, vinyl and other materials.
+A foil transfer tool blends heat with light pressure to transfer lettering from foils onto cloth, leather, paper, vinyl and other materials.
 It can easily make permanent messages in a variety of colors.
 Its features include:

 The foil transfer tool utilizes both broad and fine tips.